Electric Potential

 The electric potential energy per unit charge at a point in an electric field.
 Measured in volts (V).

-Why is Electric Potential important?
+What is the Electric Potential formula?